 It is easy to panic anytime we see an FDA headline about pet food.
 After all, keeping our dogs healthy is essential to us, and we know that diet can make a big difference in a dog’s well-being.
 We reached out to Dr. Jerry Klein, the Chief Veterinary Officer of the AKC, to hear his thoughts on the ongoing FDA investigation.

-“The FDA is investigating a potential dietary link between canine dilated cardiomyopathy (DCM) and dogs eating certain grain-free pet foods.
+“The FDA is investigating a potential dietary link between canine dilated cardiomyopathy (DCM) and dogs eating certain grain-free dog foods.
 The foods of concern are those containing legumes such as peas or lentils, other legume seeds, or potatoes listed as primary ingredients.
-The FDA began investigating this matter after it received a number of reports of DCM in dogs that had been eating these diets for a period of months to years.
+The FDA began investigating this matter after it received reports of DCM in dogs that had been eating these diets for a period of months to years.
 DCM itself is not considered rare in dogs, but these reports are unusual because the disease occurred in breeds of dogs not typically prone to the disease.”

 Dilated cardiomyopathy (DCM) is a type of canine heart disease that affects the heart muscle.
 The hearts of dogs with DCM have a decreased ability to pump blood, which often results in congestive heart failure.